javi9526/Self_Driving_Car/CarND-LaneLines-P1/writeup.md

 1-  A for loop filters and classifies the lines obtained from Hugh's transform attending to their slopes.
-Only some slopes ranges are valid when considering lines as lane lines.
+Only some slopes ranges are valid when considering lines as part of lane lines.
 These lines are defined by their ends points coordinates.

 2- A 1d-polynomial least squares fitting for each lane line using the classified coordinates.